clearfeed.fyi

 Free: standalone web tools

 Get it: taplio.com.
-Scroll to Free Tools in the footer.
+Footer: Free Tools.

 Post scheduling